Linni Meister

 Linni Irene Meister (born 4 December 1985) is a Norwegian glamour model, pop singer and sex columnist for FHM magazine who lives in Oslo.
 Meister has a German-Norwegian father and a mother from Sri Lanka.
 Meister grew up in Slependen in Bærum.
 Meister first claimed fame in the now defunct Team Aylar, which was a group of glamour models including Elita Löfblad and Aylar Lie.
 Meister became a household name when she was a Joker contestant on the Norwegian reality television program Robinsonekspedisjonen 2007, where she placed fourth and was much mentioned in the media.
 Meister is most known abroad for her music single "My Ass", which was released as promotion for the horror-comedy film Dead Snow.
 In the music video Meister appears nude in some parts, which created a stir in media.

-TV
+Television career

 Between 2008 and 2009 Meister had her own segment on the TV2 youth program Waschera, in which she tried out a number of jobs with varying levels of success.
 In one episode Meister is taught how to be a stripper, which was highly publicised in Norway.
 Since 2010 she has had her own television show on TV2 Bliss, called Linni, which follows her life as a glamour model.